DeFiGeek-Community/yamawake-docs/english/yamawake/yzgaido/kushon-1/kushonno/worettono.md

 <figure><img src="../../../../../.gitbook/assets/スクリーンショット 2024-03-10 21.34.44 (1).png" alt=""><figcaption></figcaption></figure>

-The connection is complete when you see the address of your wallet in the top right-hand corner . 🎉
+The connection is complete when you see the address of your wallet in the top right-hand corner. 🎉

 <figure><img src="../../../../../.gitbook/assets/FireShot Capture 012 - Yamawake - sepolia.yamawake.xyz.png" alt=""><figcaption></figcaption></figure>